The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Preliminaries

 \section{Preliminaries}

-In this preliminary section, we delve into the essential tools required to define the Stieltjes derivative with respect to $g: \mathbb{R} \to{\mathbb R}$, a left-continuous {\em derivator} with {\em locally bounded variation}.
-In doing so, we appeal first to the Stieltjes derivative involving monotonic derivators, and some elements from measure theory related to functions with locally bounded variation~\cite{AL,BenedettoCzaja2009integration}.
+In this preliminary section, we delve into the essential tools required to define the Stieltjes derivative with respect to $g: [a,b]\subset\mathbb{R} \to{\mathbb R}$, a left\--continuous {\em derivator} with {\em bounded variation}.
+In doing so, we appeal first to the Stieltjes derivative involving monotonic derivators, and some elements from measure theory related to functions with bounded variation~\cite{AL,BenedettoCzaja2009integration}.